 I will never forget that map.
 It might actually be one of the oldest memories I have.
 My grandparents lived on Mt.
 Hood outside of Zig Zag, Oregon.
 When I visited their house as a child, the room where my brother and I would stay had a map of the world that covered the entire wall.
 I spent hours staring at it.
 Looking at the world with an open mind and curious imagination.
 It made me want to see the world.

 My mother recently told me that my Grandpa Joe would have been thrilled about my passion for maps because he too was fascinated by them.
 He worked for NASA and The Department of Transportation before retiring to that house on Mt.
 Hood.
-He had small collection of other maps and lived out his days writing about helicopter aviation and the world around him.
+He had a small collection of other maps and lived out his days writing about helicopter aviation and the world around him.
 Beyond my fascination of maps, he inspired in me a travel bug that still resonates today.

 For about twelve years I have been collecting maps.
 Trail maps, city maps, world maps, National Parks and road maps, really anything I find and think is interesting.
-I find them in thrift stores, antique shops, estate sales, Ebay and through other online collectors.
-I studied design in college and even dabbled in a couple cartography classes but I find the real thrill in stumbling upon them while I am out and about.
+I find them in thrift stores, antique shops, estate sales, Ebay, and through other online collectors.
+I studied design in college and even dabbled in a couple cartography classes, but I find the real thrill in stumbling upon them while I am out and about.

 Check out our latest collection of archival map prints here.
 And for more stories like this sign-up for our latest updates below.